Select Page

 State awards – Western Australia

-As of 1 July 2024 the dairy industry in Western Australia is covered by the WA Farm Employees Award.
-This award applies to dairy famers who are not in the federal industrial relations system because of their business structure.
-The WA Farm Employees Award has the WA state minimum wage as the wage rate for all classifications.
+From 1 July 2024, the WA Farm Employees Award covers the dairy industry in Western Australia.
+It applies to dairy farmers outside the federal system due to their business structure and sets the WA state minimum wage as the rate for all classifications.

 State minimum wage – Western Australia